How Tyre Upsizing affects driving dynamics

 The profile or the sidewall is measured in percentage of the tyre's contact patch.
 While selecting tyres, manufacturers pay a whole lot of attention to the comfort aspect and a tall sidewall offers better comfort than a short one.
 A low-profile tyre may improve the handling of the car, but the ride quality will be significantly compromised due to its stiff sidewalls.
 So, you can take it one notch down and still have respectable comfort.

 The choice of compound plays a role in increasing or reducing rolling resistance.
 It is the ability of the wheel to roll freely.
 A soft compound tyre, which offers better grip and shorter braking distances, has increased rolling resistance than other tyre compounds.
-The increased grip will not only adversely affect the fuel efficiency but also sap some power from the car’s engine.
-Soft compound tyres also don’t last as many kilometres as a harder compound.
-You should choose wisely based on your car’s performance and your needs.
-You can go one or even two levels deeper into soft rubber for your car compared to what you got on your car from the factory without greatly compromising the performance and fuel efficiency.
+The increased grip will not only adversely affect the fuel efficiency but also sap some power from the car's engine.
+Soft compound tyres also don't last as many kilometres as a harder compound.
+You should choose wisely based on your car's performance and your needs.
+You can go one or even two levels deeper into soft rubber for your car compared to what you got on your car from the factory without greatly compromising the performance and fuel efficiency. use this tire upsizing tool for reference.

 Article Contributed by- Mahesh Yadav